 The medical examination is normally performed before the interview but on account of the delay in lodging, people were also obliged to wait for the medical examination.
 Before the medical examination was performed, they were in contact with other asylum seekers and employees of the Asylum Home.
-Due to the increase of arrivals, hygiene conditions were low and represented a health risk for both the asylum seekers and people working in the Asylum Home.
 After they lodged their applications, they were accommodated in the Asylum Home or one of its branches.

 Activities in the centres

-The Branch Facility Kotnikova is visited by PIC lawyers providing legal counselling every Thursday between 14:00 and 16:00.
+The Branch Facility Kotnikova is visited by PIC lawyers providing legal counselling upon previous appointment.
 Slovenian language and literacy classes are also carried out on a daily basis by Javni zavod Cene Štupar, which is the same as in the Asylum Home.
-Slovene Philanthropy provides English classes twice or three times per week and Red Cross together with Zavod Emma provided counselling to victims of SGBV twice per month.
+Slovene Philanthropy provided English classes twice or three times per week and Zavod Emma provided counselling to victims of SGBV twice per month.

 One shortcoming observed in the Slovenian system is that pre-school children do not have access to regular kindergartens and families can, in this regard, only rely on NGO activities, which may not always be available or sufficient.
 In 2021 the child day care activities were suspended due to the COVID-19 pandemic however they were not implemented again in 2022 although other activities resumed.